A discrete event simulator for policy evaluation in liver allocation in Eurotransplant: Details to the future status update imputation procedure

-However, in estimation of $\beta$ requires that we deal with correlations in $PO_{it}$ over $t$.
-Tayob and Murray faced a similar issue, where there is correlation between $T^*_{ij}$ for the different landmark times $j$, and addressed this by estimating $\beta$ with Generalized Estimating Equations (GEE) with an unstructured correlation matrix correlation over the landmark times $j$ (which requires $j(j+1)/2$ parameters).
-Unfortunately, this strategy is infeasible to us as potential outcomes $PO_{it}$ are indexed by continuous time $t$, i.e. all observed censoring times.
-Instead, we assume a Markov correlation structure for the potential outcomes, i.e. we assume that the correlation between measurements $PO_{is}$ and $PO_{it}$ decays with their separation in time: Parameters $\alpha$ and $\beta$ to this model may be estimated with the \texttt{qlspack} R package, with Quasi-Least Squares \citeAC{Shults2014-di, xieqls2010}[p.94].
+With pairs \((PO_{it}, Z_i)\) we can model the expected log remaining survival time as However, in estimation of \(\beta\) requires that we deal with correlations in \(PO_{it}\) over \(t\).
+Tayob and Murray faced a similar issue, where there is correlation between \(T^*_{ij}\) for the different landmark times \(j\), and addressed this by estimating \(\beta\) with Generalized Estimating Equations (GEE) with an unstructured correlation matrix correlation over the landmark times \(j\) (which requires \(j(j+1)/2\) parameters).
+Unfortunately, this strategy is infeasible to us as potential outcomes \(PO_{it}\) are indexed by continuous time \(t\), i.e.~all observed censoring times.
+Instead, we assume a Markov correlation structure for the potential outcomes, i.e. we assume that the correlation between measurements \(PO_{is}\) and \(PO_{it}\) decays with their separation in time: Parameters \(\alpha\) and \(\beta\) to this model may be estimated with the \texttt{qlspack} R package, with Quasi-Least Squares.

-We use different model specifications for HU and non-HU patients for equation \ref{eqn:model_tayob}, with adjustment for natural spline terms for continuous variables.
+We use different model specifications for HU and non-HU patients for equation, with adjustment for natural spline terms for continuous variables.
 For HU patients, adjustment variables include recipient age at registration, the laboratory MELD score, whether the patient is on biweekly dialysis, recipient sex, and disease group.
-For non-HU patients, we adjust for age at registration, recipient weight, MELD components (serum creatinine, bilirubin, INR, biweekly dialysis), recipient sex, disease group, cirrhosis aetiology, type of exception score, whether it is a retransplant candidate, and whether the patient has failed to recertify their MELD score.
+For elective patients, we adjust for age at registration, recipient weight, MELD components (serum creatinine, bilirubin, INR, biweekly dialysis), recipient sex, disease group, cirrhosis aetiology, type of exception score, whether it is a retransplant candidate, and whether the patient has failed to recertify their MELD score.